-Results 1–10 of 16 for "Psychology Topic"X related to "Disability" Refine Your Search Refine Your Search TopicViolence (3)Aging (2)Alzheimer's (2)Children (2) 22 more... [+] Disability (2)Emotional health (2)Environment (2)Parenting (2)Socioeconomic status (2)Teens (2)Women & men (2)ADHD (1)Autism (1)Bullying (1)Health disparities (1)Human rights (1)Law & psychology (1)Natural disasters (1)Obesity (1)Personality (1)Race (1)Shyness (1)Sleep (1)Stress (1)Trauma (1)Workplace issues (1)Hide detailsDocument TypePsychology TopicX Results 1–10 of 16 Previous 1 2 Next Relevance Title A-Z Title Z-A Newest First Oldest First Sort by: 1.ADHDADHD, or attention-deficit hyperactivity disorder, makes it difficult to organized, stay focused, make realistic plans, or think before acting.
+Results 1–10 of 16 for "Psychology Topic"X related to "Disability" Refine Your Search Refine Your Search TopicViolence (3)Aging (2)Alzheimer's (2)Disability (2)Socioeconomic status (2) 19 more... [+] Therapy (2)Women & men (2)ADHD (1)Autism (1)Bullying (1)Children (1)Emotional health (1)Health disparities (1)Human rights (1)Law & psychology (1)Natural disasters (1)Obesity (1)Parenting (1)Personality (1)Race (1)Shyness (1)Stress (1)Trauma (1)Workplace issues (1)Hide detailsDocument TypePsychology TopicX Results 1–10 of 16 Previous 1 2 Next Relevance Title A-Z Title Z-A Newest First Oldest First Sort by: 1.ADHDADHD, or attention-deficit hyperactivity disorder, makes it difficult to organized, stay focused, make realistic plans, or think before acting.
 Treatment options include behavioral therapy, neurofeedback, and psychosocial therapy.Psychology Topic 2.AutismAutism is the most severe developmental disability, involving impairments in social interaction — such as being aware of other people’s feelings — and verbal and nonverbal communication.Psychology Topic 3.Intimate Partner ViolenceThis brochure utilizes psychological research to highlight the psychological consequences of intimate partner violence, the forms of psychological aggression, how to screen/recognize signs of violence, as well as safety planning information.
 Psychology Topic 4.Learning & MemoryLearning is the acquisition of skill or knowledge, while memory is the expression of what you’ve acquired.
 If you acquire the new skill or knowledge slowly and laboriously, that’s learning.
 If acquisition occurs instantly, that’s making a memory.Psychology Topic 5.Natural DisastersEven when you’re not hurt physically, disasters can take a serious emotional toll.
-Normal reactions include intense feelings; flashbacks; trouble concentrating; disrupted eating and sleeping; strained personal relationships; and headaches, nausea or chest pain.Psychology Topic 6.Understanding the World Around UsPsychologists help people make meaning of the world by studying human behavior and our interactions in the environments where we live, learn and work.Psychology Topic 7.BullyingBullying is aggressive physical contact, words or actions to cause another person injury or discomfort.
+Normal reactions include intense feelings; flashbacks; trouble concentrating; disrupted eating and sleeping; strained personal relationships; and headaches, nausea or chest pain.Psychology Topic 6.ViolenceViolence is an extreme form of aggression, such as assault, rape or murder and it has many causes, including frustration, exposure to violent media, violence in the home or neighborhood, and a tendency to see other people's actions as hostile even when they're not.Psychology Topic 7.Alzheimer's DiseaseAlzheimer’s disease is a chronic brain disease that gradually erodes an individual’s memory, intellectual abilities and personality, eventually impairing the ability to think, speak or perform such basic tasks as getting dressed or eating.Psychology Topic 8.BullyingBullying is aggressive physical contact, words or actions to cause another person injury or discomfort.
 Cyberbullying uses an electronic device for aggressive, repeated and intentional acts of bullying such as name calling, sending threatening emails, placing photos of persons on the Internet without permission and sending viruses.
 Psychology Topic 9.Psychologists, Promoting HealthPsychological science is unlocking the mysteries of how the brain works, helping people make healthy lifestyle choices and improving the treatment of complex human problems.
-Psychology Topic 10.ViolenceViolence is an extreme form of aggression, such as assault, rape or murder and it has many causes, including frustration, exposure to violent media, violence in the home or neighborhood, and a tendency to see other people's actions as hostile even when they're not.Psychology Topic Previous 1 2 Next Relevance Title A-Z Title Z-A Newest First Oldest First Sort by: ADVERTISEMENT Results 1–10 of 16 for "Psychology Topic"X related to "Disability"
+Psychology Topic 10.Women & MenMen and women are basically alike when it comes to personality, thinking ability and leadership.
+The differences in these aspects that do exist may reflect social expectations, not biology.Psychology Topic Previous 1 2 Next Relevance Title A-Z Title Z-A Newest First Oldest First Sort by: ADVERTISEMENT Results 1–10 of 16 for "Psychology Topic"X related to "Disability"